Common Cause: Through Our Ancestors’ Eyes

 Lead Partner

-- The completed catalogue contains 782 scanned photographs
+- 782 scanned photographs from 20 commoning families.

-- 14 people have provided oral recordings which have been transcribed and linked to 500 of the photographs
+- 14 oral recordings of people, which have been transcribed and linked to 500 of the photographs.

-- All photos, audio files and transcripts collected are stored on the internal system at the Christopher Tower Library at the New Forest Heritage Centre.
+All the photographs, audio files and transcripts are stored at the Christopher Tower Library at the New Forest Heritage Centre, Lyndhurst.

 Legacy